nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 To create the ultrasound segmentation application, we need to swap out the input video and model to use the ultrasound files, and adjust the parameters to ensure the input video is resized correctly to the model's expectations.

-We will need to modify the python and yaml files to change our application to the ultrasound segmentation application.
+We will need to modify the Python and YAML files to change our application to the ultrasound segmentation application.

 `````{tab-set}